symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 Prerequisites
 *************

-- Finish :ref:`sending a transfer transaction guide <guide-sending-a-transfer-transaction>`
+- Finish :doc:`sending a transfer transaction guide <sending-a-transfer-transaction>`
-- Finish :ref:`converting an account to multisig guide <guide-converting-an-account-to-multisig>`
+- Finish :doc:`converting an account to multisig guide <../account/converting-an-account-to-multisig>`
 - NEM2-SDK
 - A text editor or IDE
 - An multisig account with XEM